imohammedhamed/MCoffee/README.md

 # MCoffee

 Welcome to MCoffee,
 MCoffee is a user-friendly web application designed for coffee lovers.
-Users can browse through the menu and place orders for their favorite coffee beverages from the comfort of their home or on the go.
+Users can browse through the menu and search for their favorite coffee beverages from the comfort of their home or on the go.

 ## Visit
 You can visit the live page of MCoffee : [here](https://m-coffee-chi.vercel.app/).